-Quality Improvement: Administrative Authority of the Single State Medicaid Agency a.
-Methods for Discovery: Administrative Authority i.
+Quality Improvement: Administrative Authority of the Single State Medicaid Agency i.
 Performance Measures

-As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.
+As a distinct component of the Stateâs quality improvement strategy, provide information in the following fields to detail the Stateâs methods for discovery and remediation.

 The Medicaid Agency retains ultimate administrative authority and responsibility for the operation of the waiver program by exercising oversight of the performance of waiver functions by other state and local/regional non-state agencies (if appropriate) and contracted entities.